elatov/elatov.github.io/_posts/2012-04-16-veritas-enterprise-manager-causes-scsi-reservation-issues-when-used-with-rdms.md

 	5432 "vmhba2:C0:T3:L80"

-It looks like it&#8217;s only happening on Lun 80 and here is the info for that LUN:
+It looks like it's only happening on Lun 80 and here is the info for that LUN:

-First here is the &#8216;esxcli nmp device&#8217; output for that lun:
+First here is the 'esxcli nmp device' output for that lun:

 	fc.20000000c9b96378:10000000c9b96378-fc.500507680100c7ad:500507680120c7ad-naa.600507680180863d6800000000000062